pruicr/react-music-search/README.md

 ## Install locally

-To install locally, clone the repo and use npm to install dependencies
+To run locally, clone the repo and use npm to install dependencies

 ```sh
 $ git clone https://github.com/pruicr/react-music-search.git